dagger/dagger/docs/faq/1231-always-execute.md

 ---
-slug: /1229/always-execute
+slug: /1231/always-execute
 displayed_sidebar: europa
 ---

-# How to make sure an action is always being executed ?
+# Always executing an action

 Dagger implemented a way to tell Buildkit not to rely on cache for a specific action.